-Many Christians believe that voluntary assisted dying is consistent with Christian values and with Jesus’ message of love and compassion, especially for those who are suffering.
-Today the overwhelming majority of Australian Christians support choice for voluntary assisted dying.
-A number of studies have confirmed that whilst support for voluntary assisted dying is strongest amongst those who say they have no religion, the vast majority of religious Australians are also supporters.
+Many Christians believe that voluntary assisted dying is consistent with Christian values and with Jesus’s message of love and compassion, especially for those who are suffering.
+Today the overwhelming majority of Australian Christians support choice for VAD.
+A number of studies have confirmed that whilst support for VAD is strongest amongst those who say they have no religion, the vast majority of religious Australians are also supporters.

-For example, the 2016 Australian Election Study (AES), conducted by scholars at Australian National University, which found support for the statement that, “Terminally ill people should be able to legally end their own lives with medical assistance” by 74.3% of Catholics and 79.4% of Anglicans, 77.8% of Uniting Church and 90.6% for those with no religion.
+For example, the 2016 Australian Election Study (AES), conducted by scholars at the Australian National University, found that the statement “Terminally ill people should be able to legally end their own lives with medical assistance” was supported by 74.3% of Catholics, 79.4% of Anglicans, 77.8% of members of the Uniting Church and 90.6% of those with no religion.
 3.

 It is evident that the Catholic Church and members of the clergy who publicly oppose voluntary assisted dying are not representing the view of their ‘flock’.

-The Australian organisation, Christians Supporting Choice for Voluntary Euthanasia, has an excellent website which sets out the arguments and closely examines Christian doctrine in relation to the question of voluntary assisted dying.
+The Australian organisation, Christians Supporting Choice for Voluntary Assisted Dying, has an excellent website which sets out the arguments and closely examines Christian doctrine in relation to the question of voluntary assisted dying.
+4.